wp-plugins/testimonial-master/readme.txt

 4. User Testimonial Submission Shortcode

 == Changelog ==
+= 0.2.1 (April 22, 2015)
+ *Updated the Tested up to area to reflect compatibility with Wordpress 4.2

 = 0.2.0 (March 1, 2015) =
  * New Shortcode For Allowing Users To Enter Testimonial